Protomelission

 Protomelission is a Cambrian fossil taxon of contested affinity.
 It comprises cataphract arrays of box-like chambers, forming a club-shaped thallus surrounding a hollow central cavity.
-It was first described from phosphatized microfossils whose individual chambers were interpreted as housing the zooids of a non-mineralized bryozoan, which would make it the only Cambrian representative of that phylum – implying that all animal phyla originated in the Cambrian period.
+It was first described from phosphatized microfossils whose individual chambers were interpreted as housing the zooids of a non-mineralized bryozoan, which would make it the only affinity representative of that phylum – implying that all animal phyla originated in the Cambrian period.

 The subsequent discovery of articulated macrofossils from the Xiaoshiba biota called into question the biological nature of the distal apertures, showing that the surface was instead covered with leaf-like triangular flanges.
 This has led to the reinterpretation of the fossil material as a "seaweed", strictly as a dasycladalean green alga.

 History of description

 Protomelission was first described by Brock & Cooper in 1993 from limestones in Wirrealpa, Australia.
 A bryozoan affinity was dismissed on the basis that its walls were too thin, among other things.

 The fossil material was complemented by additional specimens from China, causing Brock and colleagues to revisit this earlier statement.
 A key line of evidence in favour of the bryozoan affinity was the regular array of openings exhibited by each chamber.
 However, these openings were later argued to have arisen taphonomically, i.e. by abrasion of an originally solid wall, or by enlarging a much smaller original hole.
 Where a bryozoan affinity would denote the presence of a stalked ring of tentacles emerging from each module, the recovery of macrofossil material with soft tissue preservation demonstrated that each chamber was instead associated with a tapering conical flange, better suited to photosynthesis.
 Authors of the original study are unconvinced by this reinterpretation, suggesting in media reports that the absence of tentacles may in turn be an effect of imperfect preservation.